infer-actively/pymdp/README.md

 ## Getting started / pedagogical materials

+The highest level API that `pymdp` currently offers is the `Agent()` class - this is a class whose methods abstract the core mathematical operations involved in active inference, which are lower level libraries within `pymdp` (e.g. `pymdp.inference`).

-For an illustrative tutorial for how to use the functionalities of the `Agent()` class, which is used to perform active inference using the core functionality of `pymdp`, we recommend going through the Jupyter notebooks in the `pymdp/examples/` folder.
-The `gridworld_tutorial_1.ipynb` notebook and the `gridworld_tutorial_2.ipynb` notebooks are a good place to start.
-Special thanks to [@BerenMillidge](https://github.com/BerenMillidge) and [@daphnedemekas](https://github.com/daphnedemekas) for their help constructing the gridworld tutorials, which were based on a set of tutorial notebooks developed by [@alec-tschantz](https://github.com/alec-tschantz).
+For an illustrative tutorial on how to instantiate and use an `Agent()`, we recommend going through the Jupyter notebooks in the `pymdp/examples/` folder - the `gridworld_tutorial_1.ipynb` notebook and the `gridworld_tutorial_2.ipynb` notebooks are a good place to start.
+Special thanks to [Beren Millidge](https://github.com/BerenMillidge) and [Daphne Demekas](https://github.com/daphnedemekas) for their help constructing the gridworld tutorials, which were originally based on a set of tutorial notebooks written by [Alec Tschantz](https://github.com/alec-tschantz).

 In order to go through these pedagogical materials (which are not included if you `pip install` the package), we recommend following these steps: